Outflows, cores and magnetic field orientations in W43-MM1 as seen by ALMA: Conclusions

 We report thermal dust polarized emission toward a sample of dense cores in the high-mass protostellar cluster W43-MM1, at an angular resolution of $\sim$0.50$^{\prime\prime}$ ($\sim$\,0.01\,pc, or 2700\,au), using ALMA observations in Band\,6.
 We compare the orientation of the magnetic field with archival data of the orientation of 29 dense cores and 28 outflow lobes in this region.

 The major axes of the cores are not randomly oriented with respect to the magnetic field, showing that the magnetic field is well coupled to the dense material composing the cores.
 Instead, the cores are compatible with an orientation of 20-50$^\circ$ with respect to the magnetic field.
-If confirmed, this result rules out the magnetically-controlled core-collapse models, in which a flattened envelope (or pseudodisk) is expected to develop orthogonally to the magnetic field lines.
-The outflows are oriented 50-70$^\circ$ with respect to the magnetic field (i.e. the orientation of the cores plus 90$^\circ$) or randomly oriented.
+If confirmed, this result rules out the magnetically-controlled core-collapse models in which a flattened envelope, or pseudodisk, is expected to develop orthogonally to the magnetic field lines.
+The outflows are oriented 50-70$^\circ$ with respect to the magnetic field (i.e., the orientation of the cores plus 90$^\circ$) or randomly oriented.
 Given our statistics, we could not discriminate between these two possibilities.

-We propose that, in some cases, the magnetic field at core scale is strong enough to set the orientation of the disk, resulting in an outflow versus magnetic field orientation coherent with that of the core versus magnetic field.
-In other cases, the magnetic field at the core scale is not strong enough to set the orientation of the disk.
-The latter is then controlled by other mechanisms such as angular momentum redistribution and/or gravitational interaction in multiple systems, which results in random orientation of the outflow with respect to the core scale magnetic field orientation.
+We propose that, in some cases, the magnetic field at the scale of cores is strong enough to set the orientation of the disk, resulting in an outflow versus magnetic field orientation which is coherent with that of the core versus magnetic field.
+In other cases, the magnetic field at the scale of cores is not strong enough to set the orientation of the disk.
+The latter is then controlled by other mechanisms, such as angular momentum redistribution and/or gravitational interaction in multiple systems, which results in a random orientation of the outflow with respect to the core scale magnetic field orientation.